Root Configurations of Real Univariate Cubics and Quartics: Introduction

 \begin{thm*} Let $f(x)$ be a polynomial of positive degree in $\mathbb{R}[x]$ and let $f_{0}(x)=f(x)$, $f_{1}(x)=f'(x)$, \ldots, $f_{s}(x)$ be the Sturm sequence for $f(x)$.
 Assume $[a,b]$ is an interval such that $f(a)\neq0$ and $f(b)\neq0$.
 Then the number of distinct real roots of $f(x)$ in $(a,b)$ is $V_{a}-V_{b}$, where $V_{c}$ denotes the number of variations of sign of $\{f_{0}(c)$, $f_{1}(c)$, \ldots, $f_{s}(c)\}$.\end{thm*}

-Proofs can be found in [1] and [3].
+Proofs can be found in [1], [2], [3], and [5].
 We can get the total number of real roots by looking at the limits as $a\to-\infty$ and $b\to+\infty$.
-Thus, the total number of distinct real roots will depend only on the leading terms of the polynomials in the Sturm sequence.\\
+Thus, the total number of distinct real roots will depend only on the leading terms of the polynomials in the Sturm sequence.
+In the rest of the paper, when we refer to a use of Sturm's Theorem, or if we say 'Sturm analysis', it is left to the reader to count the sign changes at $-\infty$ and $\infty$ for all of the sign possibilities of the leading coefficients.\\ We will also use the following theorem, which the reader can prove as an exercise(or see [1], page 102):